Headscratchers: Fallout 3 Enclave

-- they destroyed the crawler so the enclave can't kill sat BOS locations.
+- They destroyed the crawler so the Enclave can't use the killsat on Brotherhood locations.
 No one but you knows that the Sat only has one good throw of the die left in it.
-The BOS's best weapon was just demolished by the darn thing so they send you to take it out and in fact if you really want to you can leave the Crawler unharmed and simply get up and leave.
+The Brotherhood's best weapon was just demolished by the darn thing so they send you to take it out and in fact if you really want to you can leave the Crawler unharmed and simply get up and leave.

 Throughout the course of the game, several wastelanders suggest that the Enclave broadcasts are nothing more than old pre-war broadcasts on a loop.
 I never understood why that was presented as being a sane thing to say.
 Whimsical claims of growing up in rural Kentucky aside, the fact that Eden makes specific reference to Super Mutants, ghouls, and BOTH sects of the Brotherhood of Steel rather than, say, encouraging survivors not to get in the National Guard's way or make sure to punch any Chinese spies they see makes it difficult to suspend disbelief.

 - Pretty much the only way it can make sense is that they don't own radios and only have heard bits of the broadcast.